avipars/pwn-to-own/README.md

 You can make your own repo with plugins, or just copy a plugin you like directly to this directory /etc/pwnagotchi/custom_plugins just as well (and then enable it)

+/usr/local/share/pwnagotchi/available-plugins # plugins that are available to be installed - if you used a repo and did update... those plugins would appear here

 #### Useful commands:

 sudo pwnagotchi plugins list #shows available plugins